 A permanent impairment of HAVS may be vascular, neurological and/or musculoskeletal.
-Vibration-induced permanent impairment to the arteries, nerves and musculoskeletal system are considered to develop independently of one another (2, 3).
+Vibration-induced permanent impairment to the arteries, nerves and musculoskeletal system are considered to develop independently of one another (see NOTE 1 and 2 for references, 3).
 When determining the degree of permanent impairment from HAVS, the WSIB considers all three components (vascular, neurological, and musculoskeletal) of permanent impairment if they are present.